McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 Sometimes families need time to check their schedule or consider participating.
 In this case, we send them a follow-up email to see if they wish to participate after they have had a chance to think about it.

-1. Confirm child's name, date of birth, and age
+1. Confirm the child's name, date of birth, and age
 2. Confirm parent email
 3. Select _interested_
 4. Click on the mail icon, and then click _confirm a tentative appointment_.